Meriken Park メリケンパーク

 Credit: Hideyuki KAMON

-Part of the old waterfront has been preserved to remind the strong 1995 earthquake in Kobe.
+Part of the old waterfront has been preserved to remember the strong earthquake that struck Kobe in 1995.

 Kobe Port Tower seen from the ground.